cyberark/ansible-isp-collection/docs/cyberark_safe_member.md

                 default: false
             manageSafe:
                 description:
-                    - Perform administrative tasks in the Safe, including:
+                    - Perform administrative tasks in the Safe, including
                     - Update Safe properties
                     - Recover the Safe
                     - Delete the Safe